 United States of America

-The US federal government and coastal states have played a key role in documenting and responding to OA, generating best practices and learnings domestically and internationally.
+The United States federal government and coastal states have played a key role in documenting and responding to OA, generating best practices and learnings domestically and internationally.
 Advancing domestic OA action will better inform decision making about national mitigation, adaptation, and resilience goals.

 In 2009, Congress passed the Federal Ocean Acidification Research and Monitoring Act (FOARAM) that led to the creation of NOAA Ocean Acidification Program (OAP); expanded nationwide research and monitoring, enabling regions to develop baseline knowledge and information sharing.